- Chart

 Reputation and Reliability

-First Trust is a well-established ETF provider known for its diverse range of thematic and factor-based ETFs.
-They have a solid track record and are considered reliable.
+First Trust is a well-established investment company known for its diverse range of ETFs, including sector-specific and actively managed funds.
+They have a track record of providing financial solutions to investors for several decades.

 Management Expertise